Teletubbies say "Eh-oh!"

 "Teletubbies say 'Eh-oh!'" is a single recorded by the Teletubbies.
-It is mostly a remix of the theme song from the hit BBC children's television series Teletubbies.
+It is a remix of the theme song from the BBC children's television series Teletubbies.
 The song contains two nursery rhymes: the Teletubbies hum along to "Baa, Baa, Black Sheep" and the flowers from Teletubbyland sing "Mary, Mary, Quite Contrary".

 The single reached number one on the UK singles chart for two weeks in December 1997.
 It remained in the top 100 for a total of 41 weeks and sold well enough to be certified double platinum.
 It was also a hit in Ireland, peaking at number two.
 In 1998, a Dutch version titled "Teletubbies zeggen 'A-Oh! was released in the Netherlands, where it reached number 12.
 The Teletubbies have not had another such hit, making them a one-hit wonder.

 Christmas race

 There was considerable anticipation that it would be the Christmas number one in 1997 and it was the betting favorite at William Hill at odds of 6–4.
 This race was said to have been decided by the under-10 age group as the rival Spice Girls were popular with seven-year-old girls while the Teletubbies were more popular with younger children.
 Siobhan Ennis, the singles manager at Tower Records' flagship store in Piccadilly Circus said, "The race for the Christmas No 1 is really exciting.
 At this time of year, people aren't being so serious about their purchasing.
 We've taken a hell of a lot of the Teletubbies record.
 The singles market is driven by children, and not just at Christmas."

-The Teletubbies were beaten by the Spice Girls' "Too Much" and so were just the Christmas number two.
+The Teletubbies were the Christmas number two, only behind the Spice Girls' "Too Much."
 But a year later, the BBC was embarrassed when its answer to a pop quiz had the Teletubbies as the Christmas number one.